PRIMARY LYMPHEDEMA (PLE)

 OTHERS TYPES OF LYMPHEDEMA

 Head and Neck lymphedema is a build-up of lymph above the shoulders and collar bone.
-To learn more read Treating Head and Neck Lymphedema.
+To learn more read Head and Neck Lymphedema Treatment.

 Truncal lymhedema affects the upper portion of the body.

 Lymphatic malformations are serious, and rare, conditions that require specialized treatment.
-For details, read Lymphatic Malformations.
+For details, read Malformations of the Lymphatic Systems.

 Malignant lymphedema is swelling caused by a rapidly growing tumor that places pressure on the lymph nodes.
 This pressure obstructs the flow of lymph and it is the tumor, not the lymphedema, that is malignant.